TerryDRK/docsify/docs/build_a_personal_website_domain_https_and_reverse_proxy.md

 ```

 #### Configure port 443 for HTTPS
 Since we now have the certificates for `example.com`, we can set up port 443, which is the HTTPS port.
-Edit the previous `./nginx/conf/example.com.conf` file":
+Edit the previous `./nginx/conf/example.com.conf` file:

 ```nginx
 # example.com.conf